-Category of human induced external event Generic screening distance values (see Table A-1) (a) Release of hazardous material.
-This includes radioactive and other hazardous gases and liquids, pressurized and liquefied gasses and flammable gases and liquids.
+Category of human induced external event Generic screening distance values (see Table A-1 in the Annex) (a) Release External release of hazardous material.
+This includes radioactive and other hazardous gases and liquids, pressurized and liquefied gassesgases and flammable gases and liquids.
 (1) (2) (3) (4) (b) Explosions .
+External explosions .
 These can arise from operational installations and/or stores containing explosive materials and/or undertaking processes with such materials that create situations where an enhanced potential for explosions exists.
-(1) (2)(4) (c) External fire.
+(1) (2) (4) (c) External fire.
 (1) (3) (d) Aircraft crash.
 This includes the categorization of different types of aircraft for hazard evaluation purposes, the characterization of aircraft movements near to a site, and the modelling of an aircraft crash event so that the hazard can be parameterized and quantified.
 Air corridors should also be included when characterizing aircraft movements.
-(5) (e) Transport events excluding aircraft crash.
+(5) (e) TransportExternal transport events excluding aircraft crash.
 These can arise from road and rail vehicles, pipelines, river barges and sea vessels.
 Hazards in this category normally arise directly from crash events, which can lead to the release of hazardous gases, and fire and explosion events.
-(1) (2) (3) (4) (f) Other human induced external events .
-These include hazards arising from stationary and mobile sources not included in (a) - (e).
+(1) (2) (3) (4)

+(f) Other human induced external events.
+HIEEs.
+These include hazards arising from stationary and mobile sources not included in (a)-()-(e).
 This includes subsidence, electromagnetic interference and bombing and firing ranges.

-Not Applicable for subsidence and electromagnetic interference, and (6) for bombing and firing ranges
+Not Applicable for applicable to subsidence and electromagnetic interference, and; (6) for bombing and firing ranges